aramder/aramder.github.io/misadventures/_posts/2026-2-27-PMR-171-Teardown.md

 ## Upper PCB

 The upper board carries the radio's main processing and RF control circuitry.
 The key ICs are labeled below.
+The photo below shows the board as-received — no RF shields have been removed because there aren't any.
+The ground stitching traces visible around each functional section are clearly designed to seat RF shield cans, but the shields themselves were never installed.
+Without them, the traces are purely cosmetic and provide no actual shielding.

 The board is essentially single-sided.
 The bottom has only three flat ribbon connectors: one small connector for LAN, one small connector for some kind of control, and one large connector likely for the filter/switching control bus.

 {% include annotated_image.html
    image="/images/PMR171/internal_photos/upper_pcb_top_assembly.jpg"